Compliance

 Thorough management and education regarding intellectual property

-We take all possible means to protect and manage our intellectual property by preparing training menus for each level of our employees and continuously providing them with intellectual property training.
+We take all possible means to protect and manage our intellectual property by continuously providing our employees with intellectual property training, including company-wide e-learning programs, training menus for each level of our employees, section-based training tailored to their respective operations, and various intellectual property guidelines.

 Internal Control Awareness Survey and e-learning

-• We ensure through mandatory e-learning that all officers and employees of NSSOL Group companies have thorough knowledge of all important compliance matters related to our activities (such as violations of labor laws or laws related to procurement from contractors, bribery and corruption, and insider trading).
+- We ensure through mandatory e-learning that all directors, officers, and employees of NSSOL Group companies have thorough knowledge of all important compliance matters related to our activities (such as violations of labor laws or laws related to procurement from contractors, bribery and corruption, and insider trading).

-• We distribute (to all officers and employees) Global Business Conduct, which is a code of conduct applicable to all officers and employees of the NSSOL Group, and they carry it with them at all times.
+- We distribute to all personnel the Global Code of Business Conduct, which is a code of conduct applicable to all directors, officers, and employees of the NSSOL Group, and they carry it with them at all times.

-• We identify potential human right risks through an annual internal control awareness survey of employees, and give feedback to employees based on the result.
+- We identify potential human rights risks through an annual internal control awareness survey of employees, and give feedback to employees based on the result.

 At our company, the Audit Office established within the Internal Control and Audit Department is the section responsible for internal audits.
 This Office prepares important audit topics and conducts annually both desk audits and field audits using a checklist.
 Once an audit is completed, they prepare a report containing audit findings and recommendations and submit it to the President.
 To ensure that we operate our business in a more appropriate manner, audit findings and recommendations are followed up as to how they are dealt with.